Get a crash-course on Augie’s Quest’s work to fast-track effective treatments and an ultimate cure for ALS. Watch and share our latest video:

-All of the funds raised by Augie’s Quest to Cure ALS are dedicated to fast-tracking the science happening at the ALS Therapy Development Institute (ALS TDI).
-While we are laser focused on curing ALS, we hope that our research leads to medical advancements for all neurodegenerative diseases.
+Every dollar raised through Augie’s Quest to Cure ALS is dedicated to driving the innovative science happening at the ALS Therapy Development Institute (ALS TDI).
+While we are laser focused on curing ALS, we hope our research leads to medical advancements for all neurodegenerative diseases.

 What is ALS?